cosmos/cosmos-sdk/UPGRADING.md

 * `NewSimApp` does not take encoding parameters (`encodingConfig`) as input, instead the encoding parameters are injected (when using app wiring), or directly created in the constructor.
 Instead, we can instantiate `SimApp` for getting the encoding configuration.
 * `NewSimApp` now uses `AppOptions` for getting the home path (`homePath`) and the invariant checks period (`invCheckPeriod`).
 These were unnecessary given as arguments as they were already present in the `AppOptions`.

-SimApp should not be imported in your own app.
+The `simapp` package **should not be imported in your own app**.
 Instead, you should import the `runtime.AppI` interface, that defines an `App`, and use the [`simtestutil` package](https://pkg.go.dev/github.com/cosmos/cosmos-sdk/testutil/sims) for application testing.

 ### Encoding